cbgoodman/cgoodman_hugo/content/blog/street-parking-transit.md

 Residential street parking could be a decent revenue source for large cities.
 Vast sums of money are spent on the provision and maintenance of roads and few mechanisms exist to explicitly capture revenues associated with the usage of roads.[^3] Appropriately pricing residential street parking could do this in a direct way.

-td;lr: Street parking in nearly all U.S. cities is vastly underpriced.
+tl;dr: Street parking in nearly all U.S. cities is vastly underpriced.

 [^1]: It is important to note that in many of these cities the residential parking permit system (or zones) do not cover the entire city.
 In a great many locations in these cities, street parking is essentially free (or uncharged for by the public sector).
 [^2]: This doesn't consider the social costs imposed either.